Youth Transition / WIOA

 - Diversity & Inclusion

-John Robinson – In 2014, John Robinson was named one of ten national White House Champions of Change for Disability Employment and honored with the Excelsior College President’s Award for Advocacy in 2010.
+John Robinson – Recently in March 2018, John Robinson was awarded the Capital Region Chamber Champion of the Year, in front of 1100 New York business leaders!
+John proudly accepted one of ten national White House Champions of Change for Disability Employment in 2014 in Washington D.C.
 Since 2011, he’s served as managing partner, CEO and Founder of Our Ability, which provides inclusive workforce and employment consulting, mentoring, workshops, keynotes and seminars on disability and diversity.
-Our Ability’s clients have included Cargill, Inc., Microsoft, Bank of America, Aflac and Realty USA.
-John additionally founded Our Ability Connect, the only online platform where employers can directly connect with qualified candidates with disabilities by searching a digital profile service, posting employment opportunities and sponsoring virtual job fairs.
-As Executive Director of the New York Business Leadership Network, he builds coalitions among New York State businesses interested in both hiring and building supplier diversity of businesses owned by individuals with disabilities.
-John currently serves as an advocate for people with disabilities with the Disability Education Forum of New York and was the subject of “Get Off Your Knees: The John Robinson Story,” a public television documentary and autobiography.
+Our Ability is building a coalition of New York State businesses interested in hiring individuals with disabilities.
+John currently serves as an advocate for people with disabilities with the Disability:IN NY and was the subject of “Get Off Your Knees: The John Robinson Story,” a public television documentary and autobiography.

 “I left corporate America after 20 years to give back to our community of individuals with disabilities and provide new opportunities for employment.”

-Our Ability, Inc. is a certified of disability-owned business enterprises (DOBEs), with the United States Business Leadership Network
+Our Ability, Inc. is a certified of disability-owned business enterprises (DOBEs), with the Disability:IN – (formerly the United States Business Leadership Network).